YAY MATH™ was founded by Robert Ahdoot, a full-time high school math teacher and has grown to a movement that empowers

 The basic truth remains – people can succeed if given a fair chance.
 Messages of hope and positivity resonate and inspire us.
 YAY MATH believes in this vision.
 Yay YOU!

 The YAY MATH video project is a free service dedicated to meeting the growing need for math success in a POSITIVE, LIVELY, and CONFIDENCE BOOSTING way.
 YAY MATH stands as the premier online math video lesson series filmed in a live classroom, with real student interaction.
-Since its inception four years ago, and blazing past 3 million YouTube views since, gone are the days of the "I just can't do math" style of thinking.
+Since its inception five years ago, and blazing past 22 million minutes watched on YouTube since, gone are the days of the "I just can't do math" style of thinking.
 It's time to evolve.
 It's time to re-invent our entire approach to success.

 Education.com: Learning Styles and the Online Environment